Ken Goldstein and Howard Glasser

 Another giant of the Folksong revival, a leather-voiced footslogger with a tremendous repertoire.

 They sang big ballads and bothy ballads and C&W ditties, shared astonishingly bawdy rhymes, and told personal experiences of seeing ghosts.
-Accordion playing was accompanied by whistling, spoons playing, whistling and lilting.
+Accordion playing was accompanied by whistling, spoons playing and lilting.

 The material was not copied to Tobar An Dualchais, the titles are often listed problematically, and informants are not always given.